Nebrix/Pegasus/README.md

 - Web Server (webserver): Run a simple web server for quick file sharing or testing purposes.
 - Reverse Shell (revshell): Create a reverse shell listener to establish a network connection to a remote system.
 - Get Ip (getip): gets local and public IP address for currently connected network.
+- MAC Address Spoofing (macspoof): Change the MAC address of a network interface to bypass network restrictions or enhance privacy.

 ## Future Updates